NikolaF94/Tweets-SpringBoot-Angular/README.md

 4.Open your browser, go to http://localhost:4200/

-5.Pick your Stock indicator (TSLA or AAPL)
+5.Pick your Stock indicator (TSLA or AAPL, crypto indicators will be added soon)

 6.Enter twitter keywords